This post contains affiliate links.

-It will also arm you with a couple of simple tests that you can easily perform and give you the knowledge to challenge the sellers.
+I will also arm you with a couple of simple tests that you can perform to give you the knowledge, power, and confidence to challenge the sellers.

 Ignore The Hype